Toyota RAV4 Hybrid MPG & CO2 emissions

 Fuel economy can vary depending on the sort of driving you do, but the Toyota RAV4's CO2 emissions are impressively low

-While the RAV4 Hybrid may boast better fuel economy and lower emissions compared to similarly sized SUVs, it can’t beat the plug-in hybrid RAV4 on either point.
+While the RAV4 Hybrid may boast better fuel economy and lower emissions than most similarly sized SUVs, it can’t beat the plug-in hybrid RAV4 on either point.
 Still, around town the RAV4’s hybrid powertrain will save fuel when it can run on electric power alone.
 Plus, its lower CO2 emissions means savings for company-car drivers on their BiK (Benefit-in-Kind) tax bills.

 Toyota RAV4 Hybrid MPG & CO2

-CO2 emissions vary, too: 126g/km for the front-wheel-drive car on 17-inch wheels and 129g/km on 18-inch wheels.
-The four-wheel-drive version emits 131g/km regardless of wheel size.
+CO2 emissions vary, too: 126g/km for the front-wheel-drive car on 17-inch wheels and up to 132g/km in the top trim level.
+The four-wheel-drive version emits 131-132g/km depending on the trim level.
 Company-car drivers stand to make big savings on their Benefit-in-Kind (BiK) bills compared to a petrol or diesel SUV of similar size to the RAV4.

 The RAV4's economy will be at its best if you do mostly urban driving, giving the hybrid motor's batteries a chance to recharge as you slow down and brake.
 Gentle use of the accelerator when moving away and when in stop-start urban traffic will also ensure you maximise the RAV4's electric range.